leleliu008/ppkg/README.md

 ## ~/.ppkg

-all relevant directories and files are located in `~/.ppkg` directory.
+all relevant directories and files are located under `~/.ppkg` directory.

-**Caveats**:

-- Please do NOT place your own files in `~/.ppkg` directory, as `ppkg` will change files in `~/.ppkg` directory without notice.
-- Please do NOT run `ppkg` command in parallell to avoid destroying the data.

 ## ppkg command usage